 Application information: YI Artists and Writers programs will not be held during the 2014–2015 school year while the Whitney transitions to its new building.
 We will resume YI Artists and Writers the following school year.
 Instead, we are offering a new, free monthly drop-in program starting in October 2014 called YI: Saturday Sessions.
-Check back for more information in July 2014.
+Check back for more information in early September 2014.

 Graduates of the Youth Insights Artists and Writers programs are eligible to participate in YI Leaders, a yearlong, paid after-school internship.
 YI Leaders is an opportunity to gain experience working in a museum education department and to serve as an ambassador to your community.

 YI Leaders organize public programs and events for other teens from around the city; learn to develop and lead interactive tours of the Whitney’s collection and exhibitions; assist educators in the Whitney’s Family and Community education programs; and develop online interpretive materials and maintain the Whitney’s teen blog.